Haskell programming language is polymorphic, statically typed, purely functional, and lazy with type inference.

 The high level of abstraction and expressive type systems commonly used in Haskell code implies that it allows a lot of code-reuse.
 Patterns are abstracted into reusable components and components and later high-level interfaces to complex patterns are built into libraries.
 This lowers code duplication and developers can focus on building systems and designing algorithms instead of debugging the same code multiple times.

-How to Learn Haskell Programming?
+How to Learn Haskell Programming Language?

 With so many benefits, there are many programming enthusiasts who want to learn Haskell and take advantage of the benefits it gives.
 There is no lack of resources to learn Haskell programming.
 Many prefer books on Haskell while others might be more inclined towards courses from a reputed institution.
 There are also online tutorials on YouTube that one can use to enhance their skills at Haskell.